 In 2015, rehabilitation psychology was recognized as an important emphasis and set of proficiencies in professional psychology.
 When emphasizing rehabilitation, clinical psychologists study and apply psychological principles on behalf of persons who have disability due to injury or illness.
 Clinical psychologists who work in the area of rehabilitation often work in teams to assess and treat cognitive, emotional, and functional difficulties, as well as help people to overcome barriers to participation in life activities.
 Clinical psychologists focused on rehabilitation are involved in practice, research, and advocacy, with the broad goal of fostering independence and opportunity for people with disabilities.
 Learn more about rehabilitation psychology from the American Psychological Association and the APA's Division of Rehabilitation Psychology.

-As a student in this track, you will fulfill the usual requirements for the Ph.D. in Clinical Psychology and take courses in Rehabilitation and Mental Health Counseling as your elective requirements.
-Those elective courses may include:
+As a student in this concentration, you will fulfill the usual requirements for the Ph.D. in Psychology with a specialization in Clinical Psychology and take rehabilitation-specific doctoral seminars as your elective requirements.
+Examples of rehabilitation concentration seminars include the following:

-- Professional and Ethical Issues of Rehabilitation Psychology
+- PSYC 577: Professional and Ethical Issues of Rehabilitation Psychology